 Ely Chapman Education Foundation (Marietta)

-Provides funding to increase the availability of high quality early childhood education for low income families.
+Scholarships are provided to increase the availability of high quality early childhood education for low income families.

 Make Way for Books (Tucson)

-Sonlight Community Services (Columbus)
+Sonlight Community Services

 Toledo Day Nursery